decentralized-identity/didcomm-messaging/docs/spec-files/transports.md

 HTTPS transports are an effective way to send a message to another online agent.

 - Messages MUST be transported via HTTPS POST.
-- The IANA media type for the POST request MUST be set to the corresponding media type defined in [Media Types](#media-types), e.g., `application/didcomm-encrypted+json`.
+- The IANA media type for the POST request MUST be set to the [corresponding media type](#iana-media-types), e.g., `application/didcomm-encrypted+json`.
 - A successful message receipt MUST return a code in the 2xx HTTPS Status Code range.
 202 Accepted is recommended.
 - POST requests are used only for one-way transmission from sender to receiver; responses don't flow back in the web server's HTTP response.
 - HTTPS Redirects SHOULD be followed.
 Only temporary redirects (307) are acceptable.
 Permanent endpoint relocation should be managed with a DID Document update.